 - boiled and cured ham and luncheon meats

 - tinned meats such as spam and corned beef

 Suggested reasons for the health risks attributed to processed meats include their high content of fat, salt or heme iron.
 Food additives in processed meats such as nitrates and nitrites may also pose a risk.

-Some cooking methods can increase the amount of toxic compounds in foods.
-Polycyclic aromatic hydrocarbons and heterocyclic aromatic amines are toxic compounds that are formed during cooking of meat at high temperatures.
+Some cooking methods can increase the number of toxic compounds in foods.
+Polycyclic aromatic hydrocarbons and heterocyclic aromatic amines are toxic compounds that are formed during the cooking of meat at high temperatures.

 How much processed meat?